JavonDavis/Android-View-Controller/README.md

 </RelativeLayout>
 ```

-Note in the xml above only one of the ImageViews are visible.
+Note in the xml above only one of the ImageViews is visible.
 Only the view you would like to be seen first should be visible, all other views that will be shown should have their visibility set to GONE.

 ###Populate ArrayList
 After inflating the views an ArrayList will need to be constructed which contains the views in the order they should be shown, this will be the ArrayList that will be passed into the Controller class. ***It is important that the Views are in the ArrayList in the order you would like them to appear!***